Tweeter and the Monkey Man: Composition and lyrical content

-Dylan sings lead on the song's verses, with the rest of the group joining, except Orbison, singing backup on the chorus sections.
-At five verses in 5 minutes 27 seconds, "Tweeter and the Monkey Man" is the longest Traveling Wilburys song put to record.
+"Tweeter and the Monkey Man" contains five verses in 5 minutes 27 seconds, making it the longest Traveling Wilburys song put to record.
+Dylan sings lead on the song's verses, with the rest of the group (except Orbison) singing backup on the chorus.

 The song tells the story of two drug dealers – Tweeter and the Monkey Man – their nemesis, the "Undercover Cop", and the cop's sister, Jan, a longtime love interest of the Monkey Man.
 Some lyrics raise a question regarding Tweeter's gender identity, for example: "Tweeter was a boy scout / before she went to Vietnam ..."
 Later in the song, Jan is quoted as saying of Tweeter, "I knew him long before he ever became a Jersey girl."

 Throughout the ballad, the demise of Tweeter, the Monkeyman and the Undercover Cop, as well as Jan's fate, are examined.